Southpaw-TACTIC/TACTIC-Docs/sys-admin/docs/install-tactic-general.md

-## Install Image Utilities
+## Install Media Utilities (optional)

-<a href="https://imagemagick.org/">Imagemagick</a> and <a href="https://www.ffmpeg.org/">ffmpeg</a> are by TACTIC for various asset functions such as icon generation and metadata extraction.
+<a href="https://imagemagick.org/">Imagemagick</a> and <a href="https://www.ffmpeg.org/">ffmpeg</a> can be used by TACTIC for various asset functions such as icon generation and metadata extraction.
 Installers are available for both Linux and Windows systems.

+Note that these are optional.
+If ImageMagick is not present, it will use Pillowfor basic image manipulation.

 ## Install TACTIC